 - Public participation: public participation is an important aspect of understanding the social impact of our actions and proactively managing social impacts.
 It is essential to understand how communities work and get to the root of existing social problems to predict the effects of the given action and set up programs to manage and improve social conditions.
 The perfect way to do this is by talking to the communities themselves.

 - Social planning: while planning for new development, considering social infrastructure from the beginning is always important.
 Physical infrastructure should always be planned in detail, such as transport and utilities.
 However, the soft infrastructure, which involves community facilities and other less visible aspects of social wellbeing, often gets less attention.
 The place’s design can have a significant impact on social sustainability.
 This includes the positioning of basic facilities such as schools and open spaces, the interplay between various aspects such as social housing and private housing, and the general quality of the design.
 Thanks to sustainable urban design, we can easily overcome and avoid several social issues.
 Apart from designing, other aspects can affect the success in social terms of new development.
-For example, how social housing is managed, how open spaces and community facilities are maintained, and community participation and development approaches.
+For example, how social housing is managed, how open spaces and community facilities are maintained (also using smart buildings technologies), and community participation and development approaches.

 - Community development and behavioral change: social planning is not just about the physical environment and considering social affairs in designing new places.
 It’s all about how communities develop and change as they grow.
 Through managing this process, also thanks to sustainable urban design, we can easily maintain strong communities and ensure social sustainability.
 The important part of community development is providing them with opportunities to meet their own needs.
 For instance, in the health sector, there is a push toward changing bad behaviors such as smoking or excessive drinking to help people live a healthier lifestyle.
 Additionally, some programs encourage behavioral change for people who don’t work to shift from depending on the benefits system to participating in the economy.
 To accomplish these goals, programs can be established to encourage change in behavior using change management strategies and social marketing.